BlockchainCommons/XID-Quickstart/tutorials/02-making-your-xid-verifiable.md

 cat /tmp/xid-public.txt
 ```

 To upload this file to GitHub, create a repository named after your XID (e.g., `BRadvoc8/BRadvoc8`), add a file named `xid.txt`, and commit your public XID content.
-The raw URL follows a predictable pattern: `https://github.com/USERNAME/REPO/raw/main/xid.txt`.
+The raw URL follows a predictable pattern, `https://github.com/USERNAME/REPO/raw/main/xid.txt`, which should be what you recorded in `dereferenceVia`.

 Publish literally means "to make public", so this is (at last) the publication of your XID.
 You've locked down the content as shown in this XIDDoc as the first edition.
 If you make changes (as you do starting in Tutorial 03), at that point you will update the provenance mark before you republish, so that recipients can figure out which edition is the newest.